 Indirectly, the state of the capital markets will impact real estate investments in many ways.
-Generally speaking, if equity and debt are readily available at attractive rates, it is easier to start or expand a business, which leads to more demand for nearly all forms of commercial real estate.
+Generally speaking, if equity and debt are readily available at attractive rates, it is easier to start or expand a business.
+This then leads to more demand for nearly all forms of commercial real estate.
 This, in turn, helps to improve occupancy rates and rental rates, which will therefore help to increase NOI.

 Property-Level vs. Fund-Level Net Asset Value

-As discussed above, NAV can be used to assess the value of a single property or it can be calculated at the fund level.
+As mentioned earlier, NAV can assess the value of a single property or calculate it at the fund level.

-Calculating NAV at the property level is relatively straightforward, assuming one knows the current market value of the asset and the outstanding liabilities.
+Calculating NAV at the property level is relatively straightforward.
+This is assuming one knows the current market value of the asset and the outstanding liabilities.

-Calculating the NAVPS is important for any open funds, including real estate mutual funds and REITs, as this is the value used for determining the share price of the fund.
+Calculating the NAVPS is crucial for open funds, such as real estate mutual funds and REITS, because it determines the share price of the fund.
 Depending on the NAV of the fund, the fund will issue and redeem shares by pricing each accordingly.

 For example, let’s say a multifamily REIT has a NAV of $100 million and has 10 million shares outstanding.
 The NAVPS would be $100.
 Therefore, an investor who purchases $1 million worth of shares would own 10,000 REIT shares.
 After the investor completes this purchase, the REIT would have a NAV of $101 million since the $1 million in shares was converted from a liability to an asset.

-Calculating NAV at the fund level is no easy task, especially in terms of the reporting required for open-ended funds.
-Open-ended mutual funds and REITs are often required to report NAV every day.
-Calculating the net asset value each day is a specialized task generally handled by a fund accountant who closely monitors investment capital inflows and outflows, purchases and sales of investments, investment income, gains and losses, and ongoing fund expenses.
+Calculating NAV at the fund level is no easy task, especially in terms of the reporting required for open ended funds.
+Regulators often require open ended mutual funds and REITS to calculate and report their NAV daily.
+Calculating the net asset value each day is a specialized task often times handled by a fund accountant.
+This is someone who closely monitors investment capital inflows and outflows, purchases and sales of investments, investment income, gains and losses, and ongoing fund expenses.

-The fund’s updated NAV tends to be reported after the stock market closes each day and the fund accounting is complete.
-In short, the fund manager provides critical record-keeping and administration on behalf of investor shareholders.
+The fund calculates and reports its updated NAV after the stock market closes and after it finishes its accounting for the day.
+In short, the fund manager provides critical record keeping and administration on behalf of investor shareholders.

 Why is Net Asset Value Important to Commercial Real Estate Investors

-Understanding a fund’s net asset value is particularly important for commercial real estate investors as they weigh their options as to how, where, and with whom to invest.
+Understanding a fund’s net asset value is particularly important for commercial real estate investors.
+People will often use it to make decisions about how, where and with whom to invest.